asperkins42/miscellaneous/DE10Lite-LiteX-Setup.md

 Open a new terminal an execute the command below

-**`$ ssh login.excl.ornl.gov
+`$ ssh login.excl.ornl.gov`

 The terminal will prompt you by asking for you XCAMS password.
 After putting your password in, you will get a "Welcome to the Experimental Computing Laboratory" message.
-At this point, run **ssh-keygen** to generate a new SSH pair.
+At this point, run `$ ssh-keygen` to generate a new SSH pair.

-After the pair is generated, run **`$ ssh-copy-id login.excl.ornl.gov`
+After the pair is generated, run `$ ssh-copy-id login.excl.ornl.gov`

 When prompted, type yes to copy the new key to ORNL.
 Exit to reload.
-Now ssh into the login node again using the command from earlier.
-From here, you should be able to run **`ssh zenith
+Now ssh into the login node again using the command from earlier `$ ssh login.excl.ornl.gov`.
+From here, you should be able to run `ssh zenith`

-Exit twice now to fully log out of ExCL.
-Now run **`$ scp username@login.excl.ornl.gov:.ssh/id_rsa .ssh/id_rsa
+`$ exit` twice now to fully log out of ExCL.
+Run `$ scp username@login.excl.ornl.gov:.ssh/id_rsa .ssh/id_rsa`

 It will prompt you for your password again.
-Now run **`$ scp username@login.excl.ornl.gov:.ssh/id_rsa.pub .ssh/id_rsa.pub
+Now run `$ scp username@login.excl.ornl.gov:.ssh/id_rsa.pub .ssh/id_rsa.pub`

 This should be the last time it asks you for your password.
-Run a **ls -al .ssh** to make sure the keys are copied.
-You should now be able to **ssh** into **login.excl.ornl.gov** without needing to enter your password. **Exit ORNL again**
+Run `$ ls -al .ssh` to make sure the keys are copied.
+You should now be able to `$ ssh login.excl.ornl.gov` without entering your password. `$ exit` ORNL again

-**cd .ssh** and run **ls**.
-If a config file does not exits, create one with **touch config**.
-Open the config file in a text editor and add these lines.
+`$ cd .ssh` and run `$ ls`.
+If a config file does not exist, create one with `$ touch config`.
+Open the config file in a text editor (`$ vim config`) and add these lines.

 ```
 Host excl